Fact checked

 What is Mathnasium?

 As the name suggests, Mathnasium is a math-only learning program for kindergarten through high school-aged students.
-In the Mathnasium program, students begin by taking an initial assessment evaluating their current math proficiency.
+In the Mathnasium program, students begin by taking an initial assessment to evaluate their current math proficiency.
 From there, Mathnasium develops a personalized curriculum for students to work through during their time at the center.

 Pros